beam-community/jsonapi/README.md

 - **host**, **scheme**.
 By default these are pulled from the `conn`, but may be overridden.
+- **namespace**.
+This optional setting can be used to configure the namespace your resources live at (e.g. given "http://example.com/api/cars", `"/api"` would be the namespace).
+See also `JSONAPI.View` for setting on the resource's View itself.
 - **remove_links**. `links` data can optionally be removed from the payload via setting the configuration above to `true`.
 Defaults to `false`.
 - **json_library**.
 Defaults to [Jason](https://hex.pm/packages/jason).